javalent/obsidian-leaflet/README.md

 You may notice that basic image maps and zooming do not necessarily behave the way you think they would.
 For instance, you may find that setting a higher max zoom value just makes the map *start farther away*, instead of actually allowing you to zoom in more.

-This is because of the way image maps are drawn.
-You can think of image maps as being a picture overlayed on top of a map, but the map is blank.
-As you change your zoom levels you are *changing the zoom levels of the map*.
-The image is then overlayed onto the map *after* the map is created for that zoom level, which means the coordinates of the image overlay changes as the map scale changes.
+This is because of the way image maps are essentially a hack on top of the LeafletJS module.
+There is still an underlying map that still has its latitude and longitude, it just can't be seen.
+The image is then drawn on top of that map (centered at [0, 0]) and then stretched to fit.
+If you change parameters (such as the zoom levels), the underlying map is changed... but the image is **still placed at [0, 0] and stretched to fit!**

 Instead, the [image bounds](#bounds) need to be set for your map.
 This tells Leaflet *exactly* what coordinates your image should be placed at on the underlaying map layer.
-No matter how the map instance changes, the image will be in the same spot, **every time.**
+No matter how the map instance changes, the image will be in the same spot and the same size, **every time!**

 ### Multi-Image Maps